Key facts

 Summary

-St Anton is one of the world’s best resorts for competent skiers and riders, with great steep slopes on both its local mountains.
-And the village centre is lively and attractive too.
+St Anton is one of the world’s best resorts for competent skiers and riders, particularly those with the energy to après-ski as hard as they ski.
 If you want to, you can party from 3pm to 3am.
-We don’t, of course, because we want to be up bright and early to catch the first lift up.
+Good luck!

 Map unavailable.